cash stack icon

 • Accident or injury while under the influence of drugs or alcohol

 However, you’ll often be able to tailor your policy to include some of these at an additional cost, such as extreme sports cover, golf equipment, winter sports, terrorism cover and connection delays.
-Make sure to compare travel insurance thoroughly to find the best deal for you.
+And if you’re hiring a car abroad, make sure to consider temporary car insurance too.
+Always compare holiday insurance providers thoroughly to find the best deal for you.

 Pre-existing medical conditions